Have a laptop with 8GB of RAM and want to run AI locally?

 and commands for each task.
 If you're not yet familiar with Ollama —

-start with the introductory article on what Ollama is and why you need it.
+start with our introductory article on what Ollama is and why developers are massively switching to local AI.

-The rest is taken by the operating system, browser, and basic processes.
+The rest is taken by the operating system, browser, and background processes.

-Before choosing a model, you need to understand the actual memory budget.
+Before choosing a model, you need to understand your real memory budget.

 According to